Chalamel/freertos_cli_xilinx/README.md

 # FreeRTOS + CLI providing address-space access to Xilinx devices
 This repository contains a simple implementation of the FreeRTOS command line interface (CLI) for use with Xilinx devices, defining commands that provide access to the AXI address space of such a device via any terminal.
-It runs without modification on MicroBlaze or Zynq systems.

 # Commands
   - wr <*addr*> <*val*>